cal-itp/benefits/docs/deployment/README.md

 ## Deployment process

 The Django application gets built into a [Docker image][dockerfile] with [NGINX](https://www.nginx.com/) and [Gunicorn](https://gunicorn.org/).
-SQLite is used within that same container to store configuration data and Azure Blobs are used for secrets; there is no external database.
+SQLite is used within that same container to store configuration data; there is no external database.

 The application is deployed to an [Azure Web App Container][az-webapp] using three separate environments for `dev`, `test`, and `prod`.